hombreperro45/docs/docs/library/hatari.md

 ## Background

 Hatari is an Atari ST/STE/TT/Falcon system emulator that can be used as a libretro core.
-Hatari tries to emulate the hardware as close as possible so that it is able to run most of the old Atari games and demos. |Author:-Nicolas Pomarède
+Hatari tries to emulate the hardware as close as possible so that it is able to run most of the old Atari games and demos.

+Author(s):-Nicolas Pomarède

+## Contribute to this documentation

+In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/blob/master/docs/library/hatari.md).
+Changes are proposed using "Pull Requests."

 ## License

 GPLv2